mischov/gate/README.md

 ## Rationale

-Clojure already has a number of strong libraries for url routing, so why should you consider using Gate?
+In an attempt to advance the state of Clojure url routing, Gate:

-1. Data makes better routes than macros.
+1. Represents routes as data structures instead of macros.
-1. Code needs to be clear and maintainable.
+1. Allows simple application of middleware to both individual routes and groups of routes.
-1. Granular application of middleware is awesome.
+1. Routes via a trie router, providing faster routing for large route sets.
-1. Grouping different methods of the same route together makes sense.
+1. Promotes clear, maintainable code.

 Read more [here](https://github.com/mischov/gate/wiki/Rationale).